Zoegp/zoegp.github.io/leafbyte-faqs.md

 * Scale length is now recorded in data sheets
 * No more accidentally swiping back from the drawing page
 * Leaf marker is now drawn at the top of the leaf to avoid covering anything
-* Undo now uses less memory on iPhone 5 and before
+* Undo now uses less memory (relevant on iPhone 5 and before)

 ##### How do I cite this in my paper?
 A manuscript is currently in prep; check back here for more information.
 The software can temporarily be referenced as follows: